diegorojasucv/argentine-exchange-rates-elt/README.md

 - **Docstring Coverage (Interrogate)** (`interrogate`): Checks the coverage of docstrings in Python files, ensuring that at least 95% of the code is properly documented.

 ### Tests

-- **Data Quality Tests**: Built-in dbt tests like `not_null`, `unique`, and `recency` were integrated to ensure the integrity and freshness of the data.
-Check the files: `src.yml`, `stg.yml`, `marts.yml`.
+- **Data Quality Tests**: To ensure data integrity and freshness, built-in dbt tests such as `not_null`, `unique`, and `recency` have been integrated into the data pipeline.
+These tests are defined in the following files:
+  - `src.yml`
+  - `stg.yml`
+  - `marts.yml`

+- **Unit Tests**: Custom unit tests were created to validate key transformations within the data pipeline.
+These tests cover areas such as:
+  - Date calculations
+  - Window functions
+  - Conditional logic (e.g., `CASE WHEN` statements)

-- **Unit Tests**: Custom tests were created to validate the correctness of key transformations, including date calculations, window functions, and conditional logic (`case when` statements).
-These tests ensure that all business logic is accurately reflected in the data pipeline.
-Check the file: `unit_test.yml`.
+  These tests ensure that business logic is properly implemented and consistently reflected in the data pipeline.
+It was defined in the `unit_test.yml` file.

-- **Python Function Tests**: Python unit tests were implemented in the `test` folder to verify the consistency and accuracy of individual functions within the project.
+- **Python Function Tests**: Python unit tests were implemented to verify the functionality and correctness of individual Python functions used in the project.
+These tests are located in the `test` folder and help ensure that the project’s Python code behaves as expected.

 ### GitHub Actions
 We implemented the following automated checks to maintain code quality and consistency: